 At least 15 seconds were cut from the very beginning of the track which is unfortunate.
 That additional intro would have made for an even better segue from “The Thin Ice”.
 It was most likely cut from the album to shave a few seconds from the running time of Side 1.

 Originally, the first 10 seconds or so were just one single note — an ominous, sustained low D synth note that drones for several seconds before a single-note guitar rhythmic ostinato starts.
-Every eight beats throughout the 32-beat intro, David Gilmour played short guitar fills with a lot of delay.
-If, at the time of recording, it was decided to extend the intro by another eight or 16 beats (which would have sounded really cool and heightened the drama of the track), the amount cut would have been even greater.
+Every eight beats throughout the 32-beat intro, David Gilmour added short guitar fills with a lot of delay.
+If, at the time of recording, it was decided to extend the intro by another eight or 16 beats (which would have sounded really cool and heightened the drama of the track), the amount of time cut would have been even greater.
 These additional eight beats could be heard in some live performances of the track.

 As released, “Another Brick In The Wall, Part 1” fades in sounding like we’ve already missed part of the song — which we have.
 The track fades in at about the sixth beat of a 32-beat guitar phrase, making the segue from “The Thin Ice” a little rough.
 The original intro allows for a much smoother transition between the two songs.
 “The Thin Ice” seamlessly blends into the single note and holds for several seconds, adding to the drama and anticipation of the track.
 As the two musical phrases are in complimentary musical keys, the transition is much more satisfying musically.